AI Foundational Capability

 - reflects public service values and context.

 Public Service AI Foundational Development Programme: This learning forms a part of AI Foundations Programme.
 It explores what is needed to enable AI in practice, including change management, user-centred design and the trade-offs between customising or acquiring AI tools.
 Learners are supported to complete an AI enablement use case, based on a scenario that is relevant to their own agency.
+Click here for more details about the AI Foundations Programme.

 Module One: Creating Value with AI